Azure-san/Azure-san/README.md

 ### Works 📚

-Since I'm still a student, I din't any notable works (I don't have works at all) but I plan on soon start doing some projects
+Since I'm still a student, I still didn't make any notable works (I don't have works at all) but I plan on soon start doing some projects

 ### Learning ✏️